Changing the pig farming business with IoT and MotionBoard

-For the Cooperative Farm, however, it was an opportunity to reset and rethink their approach to farming, developing the goal of creating Japan's cleanest pig production system.
+For the Cooperative Farm, however, it was an opportunity to reset and rethink their approach to the farming business, and this led to them developing the goal of creating Japan's cleanest pig production system.

 Efficient IoT Visualisation with MotionBoard

-The company deployed sensors to monitor key data from each pig house, with a MotionBoard dashboard providing live visibility of sensor data.
+The company deployed farm IoT sensors to monitor key data from each pig house, with a MotionBoard dashboard providing live visibility of sensor data.

 The sensors gather a range of datapoints, including water and food supply, status of septic tanks, as well as temperature, humidity and CO2 levels.
 These can be monitored in real time via the MotionBoard dashboard, with the system also providing automatic alerts when an abnormality exceeding a preset threshold occurs.
 This alert is immediately sent to the smartphone of the relevant employees.

 In addition, the data gathered in MotionBoard is transferred automatically to the Amazon Redshift cloud data warehouse for long term storage and to make it available for analysis of historical data.

 Due to the ageing of each facility in the pig house, water leakages, broken cables and drain pipe clogs were a daily occurrence.